0100101101011010/food/foodventures/_posts/2019-01-27-what-i-ate-triumphs-failures.md

 ![tofu avocado mousse](/food/foodventures/images/tofu-avocado-mousse.jpg){:width="40%"}{: .image-right}

 Tonight is a tofu kinda night!!
 First we have a chocolate tofu avocado mousse.
 Almost all dessert tofu recipes call for silken tofu, but I used regular fresh tofu.
 It worked really well.
 This recipe comes from [Plant-Based Cooking](https://www.plantbasedcooking.com/recipe/tasty-tofu-avocado-chocolate-mousse/), and I can't recommend it enough.

 I made the recipe the night before and brought it in for work.
 I was afraid the avocado's taste might change from being oxidized overnight, but I couldn't tell at all.
 A refreshing change from my overnight oats routine.

+Strangely, it left me starving after just a couple of hours, even though avocados are high in fat and tofu is high in protein.
+I thought it was nutritious enough to keep me feeling full for longer.

 ![tofu grilled cheese](/food/foodventures/images/tofu-grilled-cheese.jpg){:width="50%"}{: .image-right}